 That’s where our handy best units guide steps in.
 We’ll break down each and every unit type in the game, including those exclusive to certain factions, so you know which are best tailored to your approach.
 It’ll give you the knowledge you’ll need to head straight into the in-game barracks and start training up units of your choice.
 The One Ring will be yours in no time - we’re sure of it.

-First things first, it’s worth mentioning that there are seven base units that you’ll get to use regardless of which faction you select.
+First things first, it’s worth mentioning that these are the base units that you’ll get to use regardless of which faction you select.
 Of course, there will be cosmetic differences, but these units will perform the same in all factions.

 Base level: 15-16 damage, 18 HP, 86 speed